 - If you are injured and are unable to exit your car, try not to panic.
 Help will soon be on the way.

 Warning: If a person is unconscious or complains of neck or back pain, it is best not to move them until qualified medical personnel arrive.
-In some situations, for example if an injured person is lying in a pool of gas that you fear may ignite at any time, you may have no choice but to move them.
+In some situations, if an injured person is lying in a pool of gas that you fear may ignite at any time, you may have no choice but to move them.
 If you are in that type of situation, try to move them as steadily and slowly as possible while supporting their neck and back.
-The less movement, the better.

-- Call the police if the accident involves significant property damage, physical injury, or death.
-Ask that a police report be filed in those situations.
+Make sure the police officer files a police report.
 Obtain the name and badge numbers of any police officers that arrive on the scene.

 Note: In talking to drivers of other vehicles, you should try to be cordial and cooperative in determining that everyone is okay and in exchanging basic information.
 However, do not apologize for anything at the scene.
-If you jump out of your car and blurt out, "I'm so sorry I ran that red light!
-Is everyone okay?" you may back yourself into a corner.
+If you jump out of your car and blurt out, “I’m so sorry I ran that red light!
+Is everyone okay?” you may back yourself into a corner.
 Immediately after an accident, the scene is chaotic and it might not be evident who was at fault, or who was more at fault, in causing the accident.
 Moreover, in many states, fault is not determinative of which insurer will pay for any loss.
-Therefore, try to keep your conscience in check, at least until things get sorted out, so that you don't admit guilt unintentionally or unnecessarily.
+Therefore, try to keep your conscience in check, at least until things get sorted out, to prevent yourself from admitting guilt unintentionally or unnecessarily.

 Note: If a witness is hesitant to talk to you, don’t beg or threaten them.
 Forcing information from someone will get you nowhere.
 Write down what they tell you and, if they agree, simply get their name and phone number so that you, your attorney, the insurance company, or the court can contact them again.